audulus/docs/nodes.md

 There are all kinds of effects you can create in Audulus, but one of the most simple is a tremolo.
 A tremolo effect modulates the volume of a signal, most often with a triangle or sine LFO.

-Below is an example of a tremolo created with a Phasor-based LFO with speed and depth controls.
+Below is an example of a tremolo with speed and depth controls.

 ![Node](img/nodes/Mic/Mic-Tremolo.png)